Central Coast (New South Wales): Governance

 The Central Coast is administered by one local government area which is the Central Coast Council.
 It has an estimated population of 348,930 as of June 2022, growing by 1% annually.
 Politically, the Central Coast Council has administered the area since 12 May 2016, when the Gosford City Council and the Wyong Shire Council merged.
 In September 2006, the New South Wales government released a revised long-term plan for the region that saw the Central Coast classified as an urban area, along with Wollongong and the Hunter Region, but is not considered a metropolitan area.
 As of April 2015, Scot MacDonald served as the parliamentary secretary for the Hunter and Central Coast.
 In November 2015 both Gosford City and Wyong Shire councils controversially voted to merge following a NSW Independent Pricing and Regulatory Tribunal assessment which found the Gosford City and Wyong Shire Councils did not meet the stand-alone operating criteria for the NSW State government's "Fit for the Future" plans for the Local Area Councils within the state.

 Despite local opposition and concerns over Wyong Shire, in effect, being subsumed within the Gosford City Council, and claims of councillors being bullied into the merger, as part of the process, merging into a single Central Coast Council local government area passed all administrative and legislative requirements and came into effect in 2016.
 As of mid-2020, the amalgamation process had cost $49 million.

 The newly amalgamated Central Coast Council held elections in September 2017.

 Transport

-The Central Coast is serviced by an extensive and burgeoning road system.
+The Central Coast is serviced by a road system.
 A combination of bus and rail provide limited public transport options for locals.
-The region also has a number of taxis operated by Central Coast Taxis.
-Transport has been a constant issue for the region and has been cited as high a priority over the last 20 years in regional plans and priorities by local, state and federal government agencies, with incremental investments largely in road infrastructure.
+The region also has taxis operated by Central Coast Taxis.
+Transport has been a constant issue for the region and has been cited as a high priority over the last 20 years in regional plans by local, state and federal government agencies, with incremental investments largely in road infrastructure.